mstksg/inCode/copy/entries/heroku-precompile.md

     If you plan on using both Python and Ruby dependencies...you have bigger problems to worry about.
-But if you insist, you can use the [multi][] buildpack to install both your Pytho and Ruby dependencies.
+But if you insist, you can use the [multi][] buildpack to install both your Python and Ruby dependencies.

     [multi]: https://github.com/ddollar/heroku-buildpack-multi